GoogleContainerTools/base-images-docker/debian/reproducible/README.md

 #### Updates

-To update the debian package versions used in the build, modify the `SNAPSHOT` variable in the `BUILD` file in this directory.
+To update the debian package versions used in the build, modify the `DEB_SNAPSHOT` variable in the top-level `WORKSPACE` file (along with its accompanying SHA256 checksum), as well as in the `BUILD` file in this directory.